populationgenomics/team-docs/notebooks.md

 ## Notebook management

-As the notebook runs on a VM, the cost for keeping the notebook running are identical to keeping a VM running.
+As the notebook runs on a VM, the cost for keeping the notebook running is identical to keeping a VM running.
 It's therefore a good idea to stop notebooks when you're not using them and to delete them when they're no longer needed.
-Make sure to "check" the corresponding notebook instance on the left side in the [notebooks overview page](https://console.cloud.google.com/vertex-ai/notebooks/list/instances?project=notebooks-314505) to start / stop an instance, as shown in screenshot below.
+Make sure to "check" the corresponding notebook instance on the left side in the [notebooks overview page](https://console.cloud.google.com/vertex-ai/notebooks/list/instances?project=notebooks-314505) to start / stop an instance, as shown in the screenshot below.

 ![notebook management](figures/notebook_management.png)